 1956: Elvis Presley, along with Scotty Moore and Bill Black, made his national television debut on The Dorsey Brothers Stage Show on CBS.
 Among the tunes performed were “Shake, Rattle and Roll,” “Flip, Flop and Fly,” and “I Got a Woman.”
 Comedian and Stage Show producer Jackie Gleason said afterward, “He can’t last.
 I tell you flatly, he can’t last.”

-1965: The Moody Blues reached the top of the UK chart for the first and only time with their cover of Bessie Banks’ “Go Now!.”
+1965: The Moody Blues achieved their only #1 single on the UK chart with their cover of Bessie Banks’ “Go Now!.”
 The Birmingham-based band went on to enjoy far more popularity in the US than their home country of England.

 1966: British singer Brian Poole announced his departure from the Tremeloes in pursuit of a solo career.
 The venture proved unsuccessful, but The Tremeloes went on to enjoy a number of hits through the rest of the 1960s and early 1970s.